Generalleutnant: Austria

 Generalleutnant is the second highest general officer rank in the Austrian Armed Forces (Bundesheer), roughly equivalent to the NATO rank of OF-8.

-Belgium

 Germany

 Generalleutnant, short GenLt, ('lieutenant general') is the second highest general officer rank in the German Army (Heer) and the German Air Force (Luftwaffe).
 This three-star rank in other countries is lieutenant general.

 Rank in modern Germany

 The rank is rated OF-8 in NATO, and is grade B9 in the pay rules of the Federal Ministry of Defence.
 It is equivalent to Vizeadmiral in the German Navy (Marine), or to Generaloberstabsarzt, and Admiraloberstabsarzt in the Zentraler Sanitätsdienst der Bundeswehr.
 On the shoulder straps (Heer, Luftwaffe) there are three golden pips (stars) in golden oak leaves.